 Field: United States; Advisor: Blackmar; Year: 2012

-Katy Lasdow is a doctoral candidate in early American history at Columbia University.
-Her research focuses on architecture, city building, and material culture in the early republic.
-She is currently writing a dissertation entitled, “A Spirit of Improvement: Construction, Conflict, and Community in Early-National Port Cities.”
+As a doctoral candidate in History, Katy's research focuses on architecture, city building, and material culture in the early republic.
+Her dissertation entitled, “A Spirit of Improvement: Construction, Conflict, and Community in Early-National Port Cities,” explores the social and economic ramifications of waterfront development in post-Revolutionary port cities through the perspectives of the men and women whose lives were enmeshed in efforts to replace outdated ports with state-of-the-art infrastructure.
 The Library Company of Philadelphia, the Historical Society of Pennsylvania, and the New England Regional Fellowship Consortium, among others, have generously supported her project.

-She graduated magna cum laude from the College of William of Mary with Bachelor of Arts degrees in History and Music Performance, and a certificate in Early American History, Material Culture, and Museum Studies from the National Institute of American History and Democracy.
-She received a Masters Degree in Architectural History from the University of Virginia.
+She holds a M.A. in Architectural History from the University of Virginia.
+She graduated from the College of William of Mary with a B.A. in History and Music Performance, and a certificate in Early American History, Material Culture, and Museum Studies.

 Katy has previously held positions with the Historic American Buildings Survey, the White House Historical Association, the Colonial Williamsburg Foundation, and the Museum of the City of New York.
 She has a particular professional interest in the digital humanities, fundraising and outreach for non-profits, and visitor feedback and assessment practices for cultural institutions.